Calorie Deficit Calculator

 Questions and Answers

-What exactly defines a calorie deficit for weight loss?
+What is a calorie deficit and why does it cause weight loss?

 How do I calculate the right calorie deficit for my body?